F1sh-2/Learning-Journal/Tutorial Content/MovementTutorial.md

  # Player Movement tutorial

-I expect you are able to do the basics of understanding of unity and how it wors
+I expect you to be familiar do the basics of understanding unity and how it works

 Please download Unity 2022 46.1f if not so you can work alongside this document to go step by step.

 Open Unity and go to the game object section, add a 3D object, and select a cube, as this will be the main character in the tutorial

-And after that please do the same step but creates a script how to do this is
+After that please do the same step but create a script how to do this is

 Time to start coding the tutorial.